Surjective homomorphisms between surface braid groups: The automorphism group of PB

-Let $\text{Mod}^{\pm}(S_{g,p,n})$ be the \emph{extended mapping class group} of S, including both orientation-preserving elements and orientation-reversing elements that fixes two sets of punctures, one with $p$ points and the other with $n$ points.

-\begin{proof}[\bf Proof of Theorem \ref{haha}] In proving the theorem, we need to derive a property of the punctured case of the Dehn-Nielsen-Baer Theorem which we find interesting.
-In the punctured case, we have the following identification.

-\begin{thm}[\bf e.g. Theorem 8.8 \cite{BensonMargalit}] Let $S=S_{g,n}$ be a hyperbolic surface of genus $g$ with $n$ punctures.
-Let $Out^*(\pi_1(S))$ be the subgroup of $Out(\pi_1(S))$ consisting of elements that leave invariant the set of conjugacy classes in $\pi_1(S)$ of the simple closed curves surrounding individual punctures.
-Then the natural map
+\begin{thm}[Punctured Dehn--Nielsen--Baer Theorem] Let $S$ be a finite type surface possibly with punctures.
+Let {\normalfont Out}$^*(\pi_1(S))$ (resp. {\normalfont Aut}$^*(\pi_1(S))$) be the subgroup of {\normalfont Out}$(\pi_1(S))$ (resp. {\normalfont Aut}$(\pi_1(S))$) consisting of elements that leave invariant the set of conjugacy classes in $\pi_1(S)$ of simple closed curves surrounding individual punctures.
+Then the natural maps